awslabs/pgbouncer-fast-switchover/README.md

 Implementing a query rewrite function is straightforward when the incoming application queries have fixed formats that are easily detectable and easily manipulated, perhaps using regular expression search/replace logic in the Python function.
 It is much more challenging to build a robust rewrite function to handle SQL statements with arbitrary format and complexity.

-Enabling the query rewrite function triggers pgbouncer-rr to enforce that a complete query is contained in the incoming client socket buffer.
+Enabling the query rewrite function triggers pgbouncer-fast-switchover to enforce that a complete query is contained in the incoming client socket buffer.
 Long queries are often split across multiple network packets; they should all be in the buffer before the rewrite function is called.
 This requires that the buffer size be large enough to accommodate the largest query.
 The default buffer size (2048) is likely too small, so specify a much larger size in the configuration: `pkt_buf = 32768`

-If a partially received query is detected, and there is room in the buffer for the remainder of the query, pgbouncer-rr waits for the remaining packets to be received before processing the query.
+If a partially received query is detected, and there is room in the buffer for the remainder of the query, pgbouncer-fast-switchover waits for the remaining packets to be received before processing the query.
 If the buffer is not large enough for the incoming query, or if it is not large enough to hold the re-written query (which may be longer than the original), then the rewrite function will fail.
 By default, the failure is logged, and the original query string will be passed to the server unchanged.
 You can force the client connection to terminate instead, by setting:  `rewrite_query_disconnect_on_failure = true`.

 #### Simple Query Rewrite Example